 A few examples of what falls under the code of conduct

-• Dress and appearance: The employees project a particular image to the clients.
-So, everyone must ensure their appearance is appropriate, clean, and neat at work.
+- Dress and appearance: The employees project a particular image to the clients.
+Everyone must ensure their appearance is appropriate, clean, and neat at work.

 2. Flexible Work Policy